LeopoldTal/balansmile/README.md

 Our set of nesting depths is really a **range** of consecutive nonnegative integers, and we need only keep track of its endpoints.
 We can prove this recursively by considering each of the operations on this set.

 Initially, the set is of possible nesting depths is `{0}`.
-Each of the possible operations preserves contiguousness:
+Each of the possible operations preserves contiguity:

 | Token | Previous range |   New range   |
 |-------|---------------:|--------------:|